 Abel HR, a family-owned and operated Professional Employer Organization (PEO) that offers human resources and benefits administration services to small to mid-size companies, retained CMA to clean up its logo and develop a new tagline.
 CMA modernized its existing logo and tagline, utilizing the latest design trends, including word stacking, complimentary colors and a catchy tagline, “Your HR Friends with Benefits,” which pushes the envelope in the B2B space.
 CMA used complimentary, as well as traditional colors and fonts in the logo and tagline, to offer a nod to its history, while giving it a modern twist with the tagline.

-When it comes to logos, it’s important to remember that an effective logo not only should accurately represent your brand, vision and mission, but also stay abreast of the latest design trends.
-This will ensure that your branding will resonate with your customers’ needs, along with catching their attention and differentiating your business from its competitors.
-There are a lot of elements that go into designing an effective logo, so it would benefit you to work with professionals who have expertise in logo design, as well as brand strategy.
+When it comes to logos, it’s important to remember that an effective logo should accurately represent your brand, vision and mission, in addition to staying abreast of the latest logo design trends.
+This will ensure that your branding will resonate with your customers’ needs, along with catching their attention and differentiating your business or association from its competitors.
+There are a lot of elements that go into logo design.
+As such, it would benefit you to work with professionals who have expertise in logo design, as well as brand strategy.

 Is your logo getting attention and results or is it due for a redesign?
 Contact us today, to get the conversation started.

 Erin Klebaur is the Director of Client Services of CMA, a full-service communications, marketing and association management firm, which has provided its clients with award-winning and proven results for more than 30 years.